VJAI/Waiter/README.md

 # Waiter

-A simple page pre-loading screen with logo image and progress bar built using vanilla JS and CSS3.
+A simple pre-loading screen with logo image and progress bar built using pure JS and CSS3.
 Please check the [demo](http://prideparrot.com/demos/waiter/demo1.html)!

 ## How to use